 In addition, Melissa counsels employers on issues relating to data protection and privacy laws, responding to security breaches, workplace surveillance, social media policies, and the protection of trade secrets and other proprietary information.

 Prior to joining Fisher Phillips, Melissa was Corporate Counsel and Compliance & Ethics Officer for a global, publicly-traded company.
 In this role, Melissa developed significant experience advising management on complex international employment and compliance matters.
 Accordingly, Melissa’s unique perspective helps businesses “connect the dots” between their Human Resources and Compliance functions.
 Whether it is helping corporations develop effective anti-bribery and anti-corruption policies and due diligence procedures that also comply with seemingly conflicting employment laws, or designing corporate codes of conduct, Melissa’s past experience provides first-hand understanding of the challenges facing today’s employer.

 Melissa is proud to call Cleveland home and enjoys spending her free time exploring the city and its parks with her husband and little girl (who they adopted from Ethiopia).
-She is passionate about helping children reach their full potential and volunteers in the Cleveland public schools and serves as a director for a non-profit that provides for the education of orphaned and vulnerable children in Uganda.
+She is passionate about helping children reach their full potential and volunteers in the Cleveland public schools and has served as a director for non-profits serving vulnerable children.

 Honors & Leadership

 Cleveland Bar Association, Ohio State Bar Association, Greater Cleveland Network, Ohio Business Development Leadership Network, Society of Compliance and Ethics Professionals, and International Association of Privacy Professionals

 Former Board Member, Transracial Journeys, a non-profit supporting adoptive families and promoting cross-racial understanding and dialogue in the community.